 4. Implement Procedures to Address These Requirements

 Your policy should be translated into action by identifying the right tools and activities for integrity.

 5. Implement a Mechanism to Authenticate ePHI

 NIST recommends the implementation of "electronic mechanisms" to corroborate the integrity of your protected data.

 6. Establish a Monitoring Process To Assess How the Implemented Process Is Working

-Using manual and technical review, organizations should continually assess the efficacy of their integrity protections.
+Using a manual and technical review, organizations should continually assess the efficacy of their integrity protections.

 How Does File Integrity Monitoring Support HIPAA Integrity?

 Not all file integrity monitoring solutions are equivalent.
-Prior to implementation, IT professionals should assess the features of a solution against their requirements to comply with HIPAA integrity controls, using the factors below.
+Before implementation, IT professionals should assess the features of a solution against their requirements to comply with HIPAA integrity controls, using the factors below.

 To learn more about how different types of file integrity monitoring can impact both outcomes and security, we recommend Is Open Source File Integrity Monitoring Too Risky?